MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 A comment may include any private information — for example, the source of the picture and the date it was created.
 A comment should begin with an application signature, followed by the data.
-Comments should not contain position-specific data.
-Position-specific data specifies the location of a record, and it should not be included because one metafile may be embedded within another metafile.
+Comments shouldn't contain position-specific data.
+Position-specific data specifies the location of a record, and it shouldn't be included because one metafile may be embedded within another metafile.
 This function can only be used with enhanced metafiles.

 ## <a name="alphablend"></a> `CDC::AlphaBlend`